 Curiosity and Information Seeking in Animal and Human Behavior

 The purpose of the book is to deliver a critical review of the literature and author's research data relevant for understanding the phenomena of curiosity, information seeking behavior, and novelty seeking.
 The book is designed to be a comprehensive and systematic lecture of areas related to the main subject in a way that will enable the reader to grasp the notion of development in terms of the evolutionary time scale and ontogenesis.
-Each of the subjects is explained on the basis of three perspectives: ultimate factors, integrative levels, and aroximate mechanisms.
+Each of the subjects is explained on the basis of three perspectives: ultimate factors, integrative levels, and proximate mechanisms.
 This work is intended to integrate approaches adopted within psychology, ethology, and behavioral neuroscience.
+The major uniqueness is related to the integrative levels framework, which is not very often utilized the the contemporary books on the subject.
+This is why the book offers holistic, complete presentation of the area that it does cover.
+It should be of interests of students of psychology, animal behavior, as well teachers and educators.
+It provides refreshing cues for creative thinking about human curiosity.
+The present edition includes new data and the discussion of the new literature on the subject.

 About the Author